Euphorbia schinzii and bee

 Photographer: Judd Kirkel Welwitch

-The Magaliesberg is one of the places in the northern parts of South Africa where E. schinzii may be encountered, often among stones and sometimes in unlikely looking homes like rock fissures.
+The Magaliesberg is one of the places in the northern parts of South Africa where E. schinzii is found, often among stones and sometimes in unlikely looking spots like rock fissures.